top of page

 It’s important to remember that having both dyslexia and dyscalculia is not a reflection of intelligence.
 Rather, your child’s brain simply processes information differently.
 Early identification is key to providing the support they need.

-Signs and Diagnosis
+Signs and Identification

 Common signs include: